 Airlines have different rules when it comes to kids flying solo and each carrier has its own stipulations, as well as rules imposed by customs, and government agencies.

-Alaska Airlines currently has the cheapest fees, with charges of $25 for a nonstop or direct flight and $50 for a connecting flight, AirTran charges $49 for nonstop or direct flights and $69 for connecting, Southwest charges $50, Frontier charges $50 for nonstop or direct and $100 for connecting, Virgin America charges $75 for short haul (under 2 hours) and $100 for long haul flights, United charges $99 and American, Delta, JetBlue, Spirit and US Airways charge $100.
+Alaska Airlines currently has the cheapest fees, with charges of $25 for a nonstop or direct flight and $50 for a connecting flight, AirTran charges $50 for nonstop or direct flights, Southwest charges $50, Virgin America charges $75 for short haul (under 2 hours) and $100 for long haul flights and American, Delta, JetBlue, Spirit and US Airways charge $100.
+However, United really takes the cake with a $150 each-way fee.
+Remember, these fees are on top of the airline ticket cost itself, so you could be faced with a very costly expense at the end of the day.

-These fees are one-way, so you could pay up to $200 in unaccompanied minor fees for a roundtrip flight.
-The fees listed above are for domestic flights and fees for international flights can be higher.
+These fees are one-way, so you could pay up to $300 in unaccompanied minor fees for a roundtrip flight.
+The fees listed below are for domestic flights and fees for international flights can be higher.
 If you are sending more than one child as an unaccompanied minor, many airlines will only charge one fee, as long as the children are on the same itinerary.

 If you’ve got a younger child traveling with an older child who is 12 or older, you may be able to avoid the unaccompanied minor fee if you are comfortable with your 12-18 year old being responsible for the younger child.
 The minimum companion age requirement varies by airline, for example on Southwest and AirTran it is 12, on Frontier it is 15, on American it is 16 and on Alaska, Delta and United it is 18.

-If you are flying a 12-14 year old from Dallas to Atlanta, and you are comfortable sending your child without an airline escort, you can avoid the fee on American.
-You would be dollar foolish to choose Delta because you would be required to use the service and pay $200 roundtrip.
-If you have kids under 12, the rates can vary greatly and on flights from Dallas to Houston I would choose Southwest and pay $100 roundtrip, versus $198 on United or $200 on American.
+If you are flying a 12-14 year old from Dallas to Houston and you are comfortable sending your child without an airline escort, you can avoid the fee on American.
+You would be dollar foolish to choose Delta because you would be required to use the service and pay $200 roundtrip; and even more so if you chose United which would cost you $300 roundtrip.
+If you have kids under 12, the rates can vary greatly and on flights from Dallas to Houston, I would choose Southwest and pay $100 roundtrip, versus $300 on United or $200 on American.

 On most airlines, kids ages five to seven can only fly on nonstop flights or on direct flights that do not require a change of planes.
 Some airlines only allow unaccompanied minors on nonstop flights, no matter what the age.
 When you are shopping for flights, I would choose a nonstop flight or a direct flight over one that makes a stop with a change of planes, even if it costs a little more.
 That way you don’t have to worry about delays or cancellations that might occur during a layover.